 Another study by psychologist Dr Jennie Parker of the University of the West of England showed that men are more likely than women to dream about sex and women are more likely to have experienced nightmares.

 Fact #3: You can control your dreams

-According to the research of Dr Jayne Gackenbach, a psychologist at Grant MacEwan University in Canada, people who frequently play video games are more likely than non-gamers to have lucid dreams where they view themselves from outside their bodies; they also were better able to influence their dream worlds, as if controlling a video-game character.
+According to the research of Dr Jayne Gackenbach, a psychologist at Grant MacEwan University in Canada, people who frequently play video games are more likely than non-gamers to have lucid dreams where they view themselves from outside their bodies; they are also better able to influence their dream worlds, as if controlling a video-game character.

-‘Gamers are used to controlling their game environments, so that can translate into dreams,’ Dr Gackenbach says.
-That level of control may also help gamers turn a bloodcurdling nightmare into a carefree dream, which could help war veterans suffering from posttraumatic stress disorder (PTSD) after combat as suggested by Dr Gackenbach.
+“Gamers are used to controlling their game environments, so that can translate into dreams,” Dr Gackenbach says.
+That level of control may also help gamers turn a bloodcurdling nightmare into a carefree dream, which could help war veterans suffering from posttraumatic stress disorder (PTSD) after combat, as suggested by Dr Gackenbach.

 Fact #4: Dreams help us solve puzzles

-Have you ever experienced being stressed over a problem that you can’t solve and just decided to go to sleep?
+Have you ever experienced being stressed over a problem that you couldn’t solve and just decided to go to sleep?
 According to the theory of Deirdre Barrett, a Harvard psychologist, sleeping hours may help us solve puzzles that have plagued us during daylight hours.
 According to her, it’s the visual and often illogical aspects of dreams that make them perfect for out-of-the-box thinking that is necessary to solve some problems.

 ‘Whatever the state we’re put in, we’re still working on the same problems,’ Barrett said, adding that while dreams may have originally evolved for another purpose, they have likely been refined over time for multiple tasks, including helping the brain reboot and helping us solve problems.